 The year in review

-Of course the coronavirus pandemic has been the major topic for the art market and museums in Canada over the past year, as it has been everywhere else.
-Both art market players and institutions have been struggling to deal with the financial turmoil caused by the pandemic and the lockdown.
+Of course, the covid-19 pandemic has been the major topic for the art market and museums in Canada over the past two years, as it has been everywhere else.
+Both art market players and institutions have had to deal with the financial turmoil caused by the pandemic and the lockdown.
 This has, to a large extent, placed esoteric 'art law' matters to the side for the time being.
-Following the pandemic, a government plan to assist laid-off employees and small businesses has certainly been helpful to art businesses, though there remain questions as to whether these subsidies will outlast the economic downturn.4 A number of businesses have started selling off parts of their corporate collections to downsize and release much needed liquidity,5 though it has yet to be seen whether such an approach will be followed by public sector institutions.6 A government fund has been created to assist museums across the country,7 while sector associations such as the Canadian Museums Association have been actively assisting the recovery for institutions both large and small.
+Following the pandemic, a government plan to assist laid-off employees and small businesses has certainly been helpful to art businesses, though there remain questions as to whether these subsidies will outlast the economic downturn.4 In the early stages of the pandemic, a number of businesses started selling off parts of their corporate collections to downsize and release much-needed liquidity,5 though it appears that this approach has not yet been followed by public sector institutions.6 A government fund was created to assist museums across the country,7 while sector associations such as the Canadian Museums Association have been actively assisting the recovery for institutions both large and small.

 i Title in art

 For reasons relating to Canadian federalism, questions about property and ownership of personal or movable property are of provincial concern.
 This is because property and civil rights fall within the provincial jurisdiction under the Canadian Constitution.
 As a result, there is no pan-Canadian set of rules that applies when it comes to purchasing art and obtaining title, but rather one that will rely on the relevant province in which the transaction occurs.
 That said, certain generalities exist across the nine English-speaking provinces, which take their lead from English common law principles.